 All admitted pets must have had a complete physical examination performed at our hospital within the past year.
 In addition, boarders must have had a negative intestinal parasite screen (fecal exam) result within the past year.
 This is for the safety of all of our patients.
 If a pet needs these procedures, they will be performed and charged accordingly.

 All pets will be examined for the presence of fleas and ticks upon admission to the hospital.
 Pets who have any ticks at all will NOT be admitted for boarding.
 If your pet has ticks, please treat him/her for ticks a few days before your boarding reservation.
-Pets with fleas will be treated (administration of a commercial flea product or bathed) at regular charge to the owner.
+Pets with fleas will be treated (administration of a commercial flea product or bathed) at a regular charge to the owner.

 Our doctors do enjoy seeing exotic patients.
 Sorry, but we do not see poisonous pets, reptiles, monkeys or birds.
 Exotic patients can be seen by appointment only.
 Contact us prior to bringing your pet in.